 Sanders suggested that Bannon's employer, Breitbart News, should consider firing him.

-He wasn't fired, but Bannon's main financial backer is formally cutting ties with him, The Washington Post
+He wasn't fired, but Bannon's main financial backer is formally cutting ties with him, The Washington Post reported.

 "I support President Trump and the platform upon which he was elected," the newspaper quoted billionaire conservative donor Rebekah Mercer as saying.